Users Guide to Hipot Testing

 If you want to learn more, please visit our website 160KV DC hipot tester.

-Some standards allow for in-phase and quadrature currents to be measured separately.
-Leakage current due to capacitive coupling may not be a safety concern
+Certain standards allow separate measurement of in-phase and quadrature currents, where leakage current due to capacitive coupling may not raise safety concerns.

 Min/max pass/fail current limits: